Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Tunneling Hamiltonian and current operators for interacting electrons

 Solution (\ref{Sol}) is expressed in terms of $\Psi^r_{\alpha{\bf k}}$ and $\Psi^l_{\alpha{\bf k}}$ and contains no more constants to be determined.
 Inserting it into the boundary conditions for the derivatives (\ref{bound}) and evaluating the integrals over the coordinates, we find

-{\it These equations now serve as effective microscopic boundary conditions for the right and left operators.} Because of the tunneling, the right and left operators are mixed in Eqs. (\ref{boundR}) and (\ref{boundL}).
+These equations now serve as {\em effective boundary conditions} for the right and left systems.
+Because of the tunneling, the right and left operators are mixed in Eqs. (\ref{boundR}) and (\ref{boundL}).
 In the limit ${\rm e}^{-a/\lambda}\to 0$, the coupling vanishes:

 and the boundary conditions (\ref{bound_is}) describe isolated right and left systems with the particle current vanishing at both $x=a/2$ and $x=-a/2$.
-Boundary conditions (\ref{bound_is}) will be used later to introduce the eigenstates in the isolated right and left systems.
+Boundary conditions (\ref{bound_is}) will be used in Appendix \ref{sec_app} to introduce the eigenstates in the isolated right and left systems.
 When evaluating the integrals over the coordinates we have only taken into account terms linear in ${\rm e}^{-a/\lambda}\ll 1$ in Eqs. (\ref{boundR}) and (\ref{boundL}).

 Note that the exchange interaction results in the mixing of the left and right operators with opposite spins in the boundary conditions (\ref{boundR}) and (\ref{boundL}), which takes into account inelastic spin-flip processes during the tunneling.
 These terms are proportional to the tunneling time $\tau$ (\ref{time}) assumed to be sufficiently short to justify the use of perturbation theory.